Stuck in Your Career? You're Probably Over-Optimized for Safety

 Don't Quit Yet.
 Get Clear First.

 Your next step is not resignation.
-It’s a 7-day test that restores momentum.
-Start at the root: Career Clarity.
+It's a calmer read on what this friction means, then a 7-day test that restores momentum.
+Start with the Career Stress Check.

 Weekly Win